Author: Mhairi McFarlane

 “The trouble with liars, Laurie had decided from much research in the professional field, is they always thought everyone else was less smart than them.”

-“Laurie knew that most people were murdered by someone they knew; she’d stood up in court and argued or the killers’ bail applications while they wept not only about their fate, but about their loss.
+“Laurie knew after she was able to check them out that most people were murdered by someone they knew; she’d stood up in court and argued or the killers’ bail applications while they wept not only about their fate, but about their loss.
 In this moment, she understood why.”

 “Laurie noticed that someone “finishing” with someone else was such a savage language.
 They canceled you.
 You are over.
 Your use has been exhausted.”